-Dermabrasion is another method of fine “processing” the surface layers of the skin.
+Dermabrasion belongs to another method of fine “processing” of the surface layers of the skin.
 It most often improves the appearance of facial skin altered by scars (surgical or traumatic, the effects of acne), tattoos or superficial wrinkles, most often as a result of excessive sun exposure.
 Sometimes it can be the method of choice for precancerous lesions on the skin (keratosis).
 With this treatment, we smooth the sharp edges of surface unevenness, giving the skin a softer look.

 The most important factors when choosing a candidate are the type and color of the skin, ie. degree of pigmentation.
 Caution is required in patients with the active stage of acne, changes caused by medical radiation or previously performed chemical peels.